• Link to Facebook

 What is FTX?

-A cryptocurrency exchange is a platform that allows individuals to buy, sell, or trade cryptocurrencies for other assets, such as traditional fiat money or other digital currencies.
+FTX was a cryptocurrency exchange.
+A cryptocurrency exchange is a platform that lets people buy, sell, or trade cryptocurrencies for other assets, such as traditional fiat money (government-issued currency like USD) or other digital coins.
+Exchanges are the main place people get in and out of crypto.

 What is the FTT token?

-It’s a cryptocurrency issued by FTX, and FTT is the native token of FTX and was used on the platform for various purposes, like paying for things and accessing special features for traders.
+FTT was the native token of FTX, a cryptocurrency that FTX itself issued.
+It was used on the platform for various purposes, like paying fees and unlocking special features for traders.

 How did FTX grow so quickly?